-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-File Che ed by the Registrant ☑ ed by a Party other than the Registrant □ eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 LIFEWAY FOODS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check the appropriate box) No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (1) The of each class of securities to which transaction applies.
-(2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed Check Filed Check Filed File k the appropria Preliminary Pro C onfidential, f Definitive Prox Definitive Add er than the Registrant tte box: oxy Statement or Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) LIFEWAY FOODS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ☑ □ No fee req Tee (Check the appropriate box) uired.
+Ited on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Check box reviously with preliminary materials. if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee reviously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:(4) Date Filed: (i) Dute I fied.
+Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: Date Filed: